NeetM/MaxAmount/README.md

 # MaxAmount
-Simple Program to get max amount.
+Simple Program to Get Max Amount 💻🔝
+Made with Java